rogerallen/WinGridStrument/README.md

 - Pitch Bend Range: Match this to your MIDI Patch controls.
 Typical values are 2 and 12.
 Pitch bend adjusts when you move your finger left and right.
 - Midi Output Device: Select the MIDI device you will send to.
 - Modulation MIDI Controller: Select the [controller](https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2) to use when your finger moves up and down.
+- MIDI Channel Min/Max: Each finger press gets a new MIDI channel so controls can try be per-note.
+Use this to constrain the channels used.

 ## License